brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 <br/><small>source: wikipedia</small>
 </p>

-The previous update function is a **batch learning rule**, and it updates the weight based on a set (*batch*) of inputs.
+The previous update function is a **batch learning rule**, as it updates the weight based on a set (*batch*) of inputs.
 The converse rule is called the **online update** rule and updates the weights at the introduction of every new input:

 $$
 \Delta w_i = \eta (x_u - w_i)